Last Updated on February 7, 2021 by Christine Kaaloa10 Must Try Japanese sakura sweets & snacks

 Where to buy this: Don Quijote.

-Sakura Jelly is the lovely taste of a first spring and is a sakura flavored gelatin-like dome wagashi.
-You buy them at confectionary shops in Japan.
+Sakura Kanten is the lovely taste of a first spring and is a sakura flavored gelatin-like dome wagashi.
 The taste is a magnificent romance and celebration of spring.
 The added highlight is the open and edible sakura blossom which sits beautifully preserved, soaking in the heavenly flavors around it.
 It’s a work of edible art!
 Where to buy this: Confectionary shops.

 Sakura Mochi is a popular wagashi you might have with tea.
 I call this Sakura Rice Mochi, just to distinguish it from all the other mochis, because this mochi is different.
 While mochi is typically pounded rice, served in a balled paste, the sakura mochi is similar to a small mochi-sized onigiri.
 The rice is cooked with sakura flavor, accompanied with a sweet red bean paste filling and wrapped in a picked cherry blossom leaf.